robocomp/robocomp-robolab/components/detection/test/handGestureClient/README.md

 make
 python3 src/HandGestureClient.py etc/config-run
 ```
-Make sure that all other required components (Eg. `CameraSimple`) are up and running.
+Make sure that all other required components (`CameraSimple` and `HandKeypoint`) are up and running.